Augusta real estate market overview

 The weather here consists of pleasant summers, mild winters, and light rain, making it a prime year-round destination for residents and tourists.

-The Medical College of Georgia also employs more than 25,000 people, which has continued to bring a positive impact to the economy here.
 Cost of living in Augusta is lower than the national average, making it an affordable place to live.

 Augusta real estate market details

 There has been a 9.9% increase in Augusta's median home value over the last year.
 As of 2023, the median home value is $172,730.